 and Christine Menguy

-Miranda Garno Nesler — Remembering Elizabeth Holt and the Women Printers in Printing and the Mind of Man
+Miranda Garno Nesler — Elizabeth Holt and the Early Modern Women Imprinting the Mind of Man

 Dianne L. Roman — Detangling the Medusa in Early American Printing History

 Rebecca M. Chung has been involved in the printing arts as a textual scholar, book historian, and archivist.
 She is a practical printer, bibliographer, and information specialist (preservation, archives).
 Rebecca is particularly interested in the materiality of printed texts and images, as well as their history of textual transmission (in all media including digital).

 As a paper and book conservator (retired), Cathleen A. Baker has always been interested in the materiality of printed books and works of art on paper and printed books since the 1970s.
 To more fully understand the materials and techniques involved in creating these artifacts, she has an MFA in Book Arts from the University of Alabama and was the "printer's devil" for the limited edition of her book, By His Own Labor: The Biography of Dard Hunter (Red Hydra Press, 2000).
 Additionally, she has hand-printed a number of books under her imprint, The Legacy Press, established in 1997.